 SSH is normally used for remote access and administration where tasks are done from the CLI (Command Line Interface), using tools available for the command line .

-SSH also has the ability to forward the display or GUI from the SSH server which would enable running X11/X or graphical application within an SSH session.
+SSH also has the ability to forward the display or GUI from the SSH server which would enable running X11/X or graphical apps from remote SSH session.

 $ sudo apt update && sudp apt install --assume-yes xauth #Ubuntu and other Debian-based distribution $ sudo dnf install --assumeyes xorg-x11-xauth #CentOS and other Red Hat based distributions

 $ ssh -X remote-host.com [email protected]'s password: [email protected]:~$

 -X is the option to enable X11 forwarding from the client.
 You can also use -Y option to enable trusted X11 forwarding.